Economic equilibrium: Example: competitive equilibrium

 In a competitive equilibrium, supply equals demand.
 Property P1 is satisfied, because at the equilibrium price the amount supplied is equal to the amount demanded.
 Property P2 is also satisfied.
 Demand is chosen to maximize utility given the market price: no one on the demand side has any incentive to demand more or less at the prevailing price.
 Likewise supply is determined by firms maximizing their profits at the market price: no firm will want to supply any more or less at the equilibrium price.
 Hence, agents on neither the demand side nor the supply side will have any incentive to alter their actions.

 To see whether Property P3 is satisfied, consider what happens when the price is above the equilibrium.
 In this case there is an excess supply, with the quantity supplied exceeding that demanded.
 This will tend to put downward pressure on the price to make it return to equilibrium.
-Likewise where the price is below the equilibrium point there is a shortage in supply leading to an increase in prices back to equilibrium.
+Likewise where the price is below the equilibrium point (also known as the "sweet spot") there is a shortage in supply leading to an increase in prices back to equilibrium.
 Not all equilibria are "stable" in the sense of equilibrium property P3.
 It is possible to have competitive equilibria that are unstable.
 However, if an equilibrium is unstable, it raises the question of reaching it.
 Even if it satisfies properties P1 and P2, the absence of P3 means that the market can only be in the unstable equilibrium if it starts off there.

 In most simple microeconomic stories of supply and demand a static equilibrium is observed in a market; however, economic equilibrium can be also dynamic.
 Equilibrium may also be economy-wide or general, as opposed to the partial equilibrium of a single market.
 Equilibrium can change if there is a change in demand or supply conditions.
 For example, an increase in supply will disrupt the equilibrium, leading to lower prices.
 Eventually, a new equilibrium will be attained in most markets.
 Then, there will be no change in price or the amount of output bought and sold — until there is an exogenous shift in supply or demand (such as changes in technology or tastes).
 That is, there are no endogenous forces leading to the price or the quantity.